securitybunker/databunker.org/content/use-case/critical-data-segregation/index.md

 One of the software design principles is **critical data segregation**.
 By storing customer personal data in the Databunker, you basically minimize the attack outcome from your existing database, thus minimizing the business risk factors.

-Suppose, the bad actor finds an **SQL injection** in your web app database.
-He might get access to some data.
-This data will not be personal as this information is stored outside of your existing database (in Databunker).
+Suppose, the bad actor finds an **SQL injection** in your web app.
+The attacker might get access to the database.
+The attacker will not be able to get access to your customer's personal data as this information is stored outside of your existing database (in Databunker).

-In addition, Databunker can store user data separately from personal records.
+In addition to storing user profiles, you can use Databunker can store additional user information separately from the personal profile.
 For example, you can store shipping information separately from a user profile.
-You have an API to retrieve this additional data without returning user personal records (name, email, phone, etc...).
+You have an API to retrieve this extra data without returning user personal records (name, email, phone, etc...).